guillaume-haerinck/cga-animation-skinning/README.md

 | --- | --- | --- | --- |
 | [GDC 2017 - Physics Animation in Uncharted 4: A Thief's End](https://www.youtube.com/watch?v=7S-_vuoKgR4) | 2017 | Video | |

-### **Dual Quaternion Skinning (DQS)**
+### Dual Quaternion Skinning (DQS)

-There can be a Bulging effect, but it can be partly removed.
-Supposed to be 1.5 times less performant in computation time than LBS.
+Great visual improvement from LBS for half the memory cost.
+There can be a Bulging effect (can be partly removed) and can cost a bit more in computation time.
+Do not need additionnal mesh data, works on traditionnal .fbx but visuals will differ from the modelling tool if DQS is not enabled in it.

 | Name | Year | Type | Description |
 | --- | --- | --- | --- |